 A majority of the members of the Board shall be independent directors.
-No director will be considered "independent" unless the Board affirmatively determines that the director meets the independence standards promulgated by the New York Stock Exchange ("NYSE") and has no other material relationship with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company).
+No director will be considered "independent" unless the Board affirmatively determines that the director meets the independence standards promulgated by the New York Stock Exchange ("NYSE") and has no other material relationship with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company).
 In determining "independence," the Board shall broadly consider all relevant facts and circumstances.
 When assessing the materiality of a director's relationship with the Company, the Board will consider the issue not merely from the standpoint of the director, but also from that of the persons or organizations with which the director has an affiliation.

-Members of the Audit Committee and the Human Resources Committee must meet the additional independence requirements set forth under the Securities Exchange Act of 1934 (the "Exchange Act") and the applicable provisions of the NYSE Listed Company Manual.
+Members of the Audit Committee must meet the additional independence requirements set forth under the Securities Exchange Act of 1934 (the "Exchange Act") and the applicable provisions of the NYSE Listed Company Manual.

-The Nominating and Corporate Governance Committee shall undertake an annual review of the independence of all non-employee directors and make recommendations to the Board.
+The Board shall undertake an annual review of the independence of all non-employee directors.